...

 4. Assess Your Professional Network

-Like it or not, your network is a huge part of your career.
+Like it or not, your network is a huge factor.
 Forever and always, “It’s who you know.”

-This can be tough, especially for introverts who’ve never quite known how to break into convos at networking events or handle running a booth at multi-day trade shows.
-That second one was a LITERAL living nightmare for me, and I did it more than once.
+This can be tough, especially for introverts who’ve never felt comfortable at networking events or running a booth at trade shows.
+(That second one was a LITERAL living nightmare for me, and I did it more than once.)

 Small blonde dog crouches in grass with fluffy tail in the air.
 Its face is barely visible.